MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 Azure AI Language service includes Text Analytics, with capabilities such as entity recognition, key phrase extraction, summarization, and sentiment analysis.
 For example, suppose the fictitious travel agent Margie's Travel encourages customers to submit reviews for hotel stays.
 You could use the Language service to identify key phrases, determine which reviews are positive and which are negative, or analyze the review text for mentions of known entities such as locations or people.

 In this exercise, you will use Azure AI Language in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze hotel reviews.
-You'll use the Language service to understand whether the reviews are mostly positive or negative.
+You'll also use the Language Studio to understand the sentiment of the reviews.

 ## Create a project in Azure AI Foundry portal